coleturner/graphql-rails-activereflection/README.md

   }
 }
 ```

+The `_model` field will resolve to whatever type `Schema.resolve_type` returns for that object.
+Only the fields on that type will be exposed as `attributes` - where `name` is the attribute name and `field_name` is the field name that exposed the attribute.

 Each of the validators corresponds to the standard Rails validators.
 Almost all validators for an attribute will be returned, **except those that have the `if` or `unless` conditionals.** This is by design and therefore make note that any conditional validations will have to be performed manually.